How to buy the best ebook reader

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

 The best ebook readers available can store thousands of books, magazines and newspapers, so you'll never run out of reading material while you’re out and about.
-Ebook readers might cost a bit more up front, but you can expect to pay much less for an ebook than you would on the latest hardback or paperback, once you've made that initial outlay.
+While ebook readers aren't especially cheap, you can expect to pay much less for an ebook than you would on a physical copy of the latest hardback or paperback, once you've made that initial outlay.

-Ebook readers can range in price from around £60 for budget models like the Kobo Touch 2.0 and entry-level Kindle to over £250 for Amazon's Kindle Oasis.
+Ebook readers can range in price from under £80 for budget models like the Kobo Aura and entry-level Kindle (2016) to over £230 for Amazon's Kindle Oasis.
 Each of our Best Buy ebook readers are easy to use even for ebook newbies and offer a top-notch user experience.

 To get a Best Buy ebook reader that can be read in all light conditions - from a sunny summer's day to the middle of the night - it's worth paying a bit extra to get a superior display and adjustable built-in light.